Amplio

 raising happy and healthy families.
 This includes ensuring that fathers are involved in the process of offering care to women during pregnancy, childbirth, and after birth.
 Men's involvement can help improve child survival, growth. and development.

-The CHPS Talking Book pilot program, which launched in February 2019, has been implemented in five zones: Sigri, Gbari, Die, Ul-kpon, and Doggo/Konzokala.
+The UNICEF/CHPS Talking Book pilot, which launched in February 2019, has been implemented in five zones: Sigri, Gbari, Die, Ul-kpon, and Doggo/Konzokala.
 Each zone has three outreach centers, covering a total of 15 communities.

-Community health nurses, midwives, and volunteers play Talking Book messages in group listening sessions followed by discussion.
-With the Talking Book's built-in speaker, families and groups of about 20 can listen and learn together.
-For larger audiences, an external speaker can be attached.
-Community members can also listen to Talking Books while they're waiting to be seen.
-In addition, nurses play messages when they're consulting with patients.
-Because many nurses do not speak the local language of the district where they're working, the Talking Book helps support communication.
+Community health nurses, midwives, and volunteers played Talking Book messages in group listening sessions followed by discussion.
+With the Talking Book's built-in speaker, families and groups of up to about 20 people can listen and learn together.
+For larger groups, an external speaker can be attached.
+The Talking Books provided "edutainment" while families waited to be seen.
+Nurses also used the devices when consulting with their patients.
+Many nurses do not speak the local language of the district where they're working, so the Talking Books helped support communication.

 Participation in Talking Book listening sessions has made men more aware of the importance of being involved in the health of their wives and children.
 Toffic Dapilaah, Monitoring and Evaluation Officer, Amplio Ghana, said that the team hopes to use this trend to spur greater engagement from men.
 To do so, they’re sharing success stories at Talking Book listening and discussion sessions.
 “We try to take advantage of every community meeting to highlight how some men are taking the lead in the regard, to encourage other fathers to do the same,” he said.